-Born in Israel into a Russian family of professional musicians, Zorin began studying the violin at the age of five with his father and gave his first public performances when he was eight years old.
-At age 17 he won First Prize at the Corpus Christi International Competition.
-His principal teachers included Dorothy De Lay, Naoko Tanaka, Peter Ounjian, Ani Kavafian, Philip Setzer; he holds degrees from the Juilliard School (BM), Yale (MM), and Stony Brook University (DMA).
+Born in Israel into a family of professional musicians, Max began studying the violin at the age of five with his father, Zacharia, an illustrious violinist from Odessa (Ukraine).
+Max gave his first public performances when he was eight years old and at 17 won a First Prize at the Corpus Christi International Competition.
+Aside from his father, his principal teachers included Dorothy De Lay, Naoko Tanaka, Peter Oundjian, Ani Kavafian, Philip Setzer.
+Max holds degrees from the Juilliard School, Yale University, and a doctorate from Stony Brook University.

 Max Zorin performs on a violin crafted by J.B.
 Vuillaume (Paris ~1850) and a bow by Edwin Clement (Paris, 2008).